 The energy needs of cities and towns across Wyoming, Montana, and North Dakota are growing.
-However, preserving the health of the area’s rivers, streams, and wetlands while laying new pipeline is also a growing concern, particularly in the large stretches of undeveloped wilderness that characterize the beautiful West.
+However, preserving the health of the area’s rivers, streams, and wetlands while laying new pipeline is also a growing concern, particularly in the vast stretches of undeveloped wilderness that characterize the beautiful West.

 At Melgaard Construction, we’re convinced that environmental responsibility doesn’t have to come at the high cost of energy deficiency or the soaring prices associated with your project.
-We’re committed to protecting our area’s water systems and other natural resources through responsible erosion control and reseeding processes, which minimize our short-term and long-term impact on the area surrounding any project.
+We’re committed to protecting our area’s water systems and other natural resources through responsible erosion control and reseeding processes, which minimize our short-term and long-term impact on the region surrounding any project.

-Melgaard Construction follows all government regulations regarding the protection of these water bodies through temporary barriers and seeding during construction and permanent grading and seeding after construction to return the surrounding landscape to its original contours.
+Melgaard Construction follows all government regulations regarding the protection of these water bodies through temporary barriers and seeding during construction and permanent grading and seeding after development to return the surrounding landscape to its original contours.
 Whether your project requires a conscientious full-service construction crew or a dedicated team focused on erosion management, Melgaard Construction is your best solution anywhere in Wyoming, Montana, or North Dakota.